DanielWarfield1/nClusterFramework/README.md

 # nClusterFramework

+Read the docs here for more info: https://nclusterframework.readthedocs.io/en/latest/

 ## Description
 A Framework for clustering multidimensional time series data based on windows of time.
 This is primarily designed for ingesting and clustering musical data.